turingschool/curriculum/source/topics/performance/installing_redis.markdown

 https://github.com/dmajkic/redis/

-## `redis-store`
+## `redis-rails`

-Redis-Store hooks into Rails's caching layer in order to provide Redis as the backend caching mechanism.
+Redis-Rails hooks into Rails's caching layer in order to provide Redis as the backend caching mechanism.

 ### Install

-Install `redis-store` by adding `gem 'redis-store'` to the `Gemfile` and running `bundle`.
+Install `redis-rails` by adding `gem 'redis-rails'` to the `Gemfile` and running `bundle`.

 ### Typical Configuration